Flyers comment on Boeing's 'plastic' airplane

 Composite materials comprise 50 percent of the Dreamliner, including the huge, single-piece fuselage barrel that will seat about 250 passengers and wings designed to hold thousands of gallons of jet fuel.

-Traditional commercial planes feature far more aluminium.
+Traditional commercial planes feature far more aluminum.
 The use of composites and other technologies permits higher cabin humidity, bigger windows, better fuel efficiency and a quieter ride.

 The plane has been through rigorous testing and is certified by the Federal Aviation Administration.
 After three years of production delays Boeing has an order backlog of 821 planes to deliver.